 Millions of dollars of scholarships are awarded annually by independent clubs, organizations, companies and non-profit organizations.
-To help get your scholarship search started, visit www.ohiotech.edu/scholarships for links to some scholarship search sites specific and scholarship opportunities.
+To help get your scholarship search started, visit www.ohiotech.edu/scholarships for links to some scholarship and specific scholarship search sites opportunities.